Alexis97/OpenGLTutorial/README.md

 ## Acknowledgement
 Thanks to <https://learnopengl.com/> for providing fantastic figures and tutorials for beginners.

-Thanks to <https://github.com/Polytonic/Glitter/tree/master/Glitterwhich> for providing the shell for the tutorial code.
+Thanks to <https://github.com/Polytonic/Glitter/tree/master/Glitter> which for providing the shell for the tutorial code.